Enveloppe/obsidian-mkdocs-publisher-python/README.md

 - Convert the **code block** [Admonition](https://github.com/valentine195/obsidian-admonition) to [material Admonition](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)[^1]
 - Remove Obsidian's comments as `%% comments %%`
 - Copy the file in `docs` or a specific folder structure.
-- Add custom CSS based on markdown attribute or tags ([CM6 Live Preview](https://github.com/nothingislost/obsidian-cm6-attributes) ; [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) and [Contextual Typography](https://github.com/mgmeyers/obsidian-contextual-typography)).
+- Add custom CSS based on  [markdown attribute or tags](#Custom-attribute-example) ([CM6 Live Preview](https://github.com/nothingislost/obsidian-cm6-attributes) ; [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) and [Contextual Typography](https://github.com/mgmeyers/obsidian-contextual-typography)).

 Furthermore, it will also carry :
 - Of the support of [Folder Note — Pagination Indexes](#folder-note)
-- Copy a link to the blog converted file
+- Copy a link to the blog converted file (only if one file is converted)

 ## File's front matter
 The script relies on the front matter** of the notes you want to publish.
 1. `share: true` allow publishing the file[^2]
-2. `category` to choose where the file will be after conversion ; allowing categorization for the blog.
+2. `category` to choose where the file will be after conversion ; allowing categorization for the blog.[^6]
     - `category: false` will **hide** the file from navigation.
     - `category: hidden` will do the same.
     - `category: folder1/folder2/` will move the file in `folder2`, under `folder1`
     - `category: folder1/folder2/filename` will rename the file `index` and allow support of [section's index page](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#section-index-pages)
-    You can customize the folder with [Awesome Pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin)
-3. `update: false` prevent to update the file after the first publishing
+3. `update: false` prevent to update the file after the first publication
 4. `description` : Add a description to the file (for meta-tag sharing)[^3]
 5. `title` : Change the title in the navigation.
 6. `image` : Add an image for meta-tags sharing.[^3] It needs to be the name of the file, as `image.png`.